 Starting with Posts, you can check your default sharing setting.
 (You'll find this under Settings > Privacy > Your Activity > Who can see future posts, if you're not going through the Privacy Checkup.)
 We recommend the Friends setting over the Public one.
 When set to Public all your posts can be seen by anyone on or off Facebook.
 Unless you're a celebrity or running a page that is used to generate interest in a business you run, you will likely want to keep your activity restricted to those you have Friended.

 The Friend setting has a few tweaks you should be aware of as well.
-By clicking on the sharing setting button, then the More Options button, you will see the Custom option.
-Click on that and you will see that you can include all your Friends while excluding the names of certain Facebook friends you don't want to see your updates.
+By clicking on the triple dots, the sharing setting button, then the More Options button, you will see the Custom option.
+Click on that, and you will see that you can include all your Friends while excluding the names of certain Facebook friends you don't want to see your updates.
 It is also important to note that the Friends of anyone tagged in your post or photos will be able to see that post unless you uncheck the option in this window.

 Finally, remember that you can change the sharing settings of any individual Facebook update by clicking on the triple dots, then sharing button to the left of the Post button.